Gavaksha: Later development

 By around 650, the time of the last rock-cut chaitya hall, Cave 10 at Ellora, the window on the facade has developed considerably.
 The main window is smaller, and now bears no relation to the roof inside (which still has the traditional ribs).
 It has only two of the traditional projections imitating purlin beam-ends, and a wide decorative frame that spreads over several times the width of the actual window opening.
 Two doors to the sides have pediments with "split and superimposed" blind gavakshas, also with wide frames.
 This was to be the style of gavaksha that had already been widely adopted for the decoration of Hindu and Jain temples, and is seen in simplified form in the Buddhist Mahabodhi Temple at Bodh Gaya, and the Hindu Dashavatara Temple, Deogarh.

 Also in the 7th century, the sukanasa developed.
-This is a very large developed gavaksha motif fixed on the outside of the temple tower over its entrance, normally standing vertical, although the tower slopes inwards.
+This is a very large developed gavaksha motif fixed on the outside of the temple tower over its entrance, normally standing vertically, although the tower slopes inwards.

 By the end of the 7th century, and perhaps earlier, the entire faces of large shikhara towers or other surfaces could be taken up by grids of interlocking gavaksha motifs, often called "gavaksha mesh" or honeycomb.
 Early examples include the Buddhist shikhara tower at the Mahabodhi Temple, Bodh Gaya, where the motifs cover most of the surface but do not actually interlock.
 This is of the 6th century at the latest, but perhaps restoring a design of as early as the 2nd or 3rd century.
 Cave 15 at Ellora, complete by 730 if not before, and perhaps begun as a Buddhist excavation, may be one of the earliest examples of the full style.
 The motif spread to South India, for example the 7th and 8th century temples at Pattadakal in Karnataka.

 Gop Temple in Gujarat, probably from the 6th century, is the largest and finest of a group of early temples in a distinct local style.
 The bare castle-like appearance of the central square tower today probably does not reflect the original design, as the upper parts of the structure around it are missing.
 Above the plain walls the sloping top includes three large gavakshas on each face, two below and one above, which are unusual in actually being open, rather than in shallow relief, like almost all later gavakshas.
 Originally statues stood behind them, of which very little now remains.

 Gavakshas are prominent in some temples of the 8th century group on the Dieng plateau in central Java, among the earliest monumental Hindu temples in modern Indonesia.